exonum/exonum-doc/src/get-started/java-binding.md

 - Exonum Java Runtime Plugin for Java services support.
 - Exonum Local Configuration Plugin for support of services with custom Protobuf-encoded initial configuration arguments.
-Such arguments send to the service on its start and are typically used to customize the behavior of particular service instance.
+Such arguments are sent to the service on its start and typically used to customize the behavior of particular service instance.

 ### Installation